neuromodulation/PyPARRM/docs/source/development.rst

 -----------------------

-If you encounter any issues with the package or wish to suggest improvements, please submit a report on the `GitHub issues page
+If you encounter any issues with the package or wish to suggest improvements, please submit a report on the `issues page
 <https://github.com/neuromodulation/pyparrm/issues>`_.

 If you have made any changes which you would like to see officially added to